-Academic Suspension.
-A minimum grade point average of 1.00 is required of new students (freshmen, transfer) following their first semester and readmit students following their first semester of readmittance.
+Academic Suspension A minimum grade point average of 1.00 is required of new students (first year) following their first semester and readmit students following their first semester of readmittance.
 Failure to meet this requirement will result in automatic suspension.
 With the exception of an error by the College in assessing or recording academic performance, a student may not appeal for reinstatement.

 A student who fails to achieve the required cumulative GPA of 2.00 at the conclusion of the second successive semester on probation will be suspended.
 With the exception of an error by the College in assessing or recording academic performance, a student may not appeal for reinstatement.

 Academic suspension from Keene State College results in the loss of matriculated status for a minimum of one fall or spring semester immediately following the notice of suspension.
 Suspension excludes students from all nonacademic activities at Keene State College.
 However, academically-suspended students may enroll for a maximum of 8 credits during a fall or spring semester or during the summer school program (session 1 and 2 combined) through the Division of Continuing Education at Keene State College.

 If completion of these courses causes the student’s cumulative grade point average to meet or exceed the appropriate minimum scholarship standard, then the student may apply for readmission to the College for the semester following the mandatory semester of separation.